caiuspetronius/Optometrika/README.md

 example8.m: tests a lens with polynomial aspheric terms

-example9.m: tests cone mirrors. example10.m: tests cylinder and cone surfaces with double refraction. example11.m: demonstrates ray tracing for rays originating inside the human eye example12.m: draws a lens and determines its front surface, back surface, and total height.
-Makes an animated gif of the lens and an engineering drawing of the lens. example13.m: tests refraction through the lens edge and backward rays refraction (sub-aperture Maksutov-Cassegrain telescope) example14.m: tests refraction through a lens with astigmatism (different vertical and horizontal radii of curvature) example15.m: simulates a hexagonal array of spherical micro lenses example16.m: demonstrates STL export of various lenses
+example9.m: tests cone mirrors

+example10.m: tests cylinder and cone surfaces with double refraction

+example11.m: demonstrates ray tracing for rays originating inside the human eye

+example12.m: draws a lens and determines its front surface, back surface, and total height.
+Makes an animated gif of the lens and an engineering drawing of the lens.

+example13.m: tests refraction through the lens edge and backward rays refraction (sub-aperture Maksutov-Cassegrain telescope)

+example14.m: tests refraction through a lens with astigmatism (different vertical and horizontal radii of curvature)

+example15.m: simulates a hexagonal array of spherical micro lenses

+example16.m: demonstrates STL export of various lenses